- Pelvic Floor

-Physiotherapy treatment for TMJ requires postgraduate training and diverse approach.
-Your phsyiotherapist may choose a number of treatment techniques including manual therapy, IMS, acupuncture and specific exercise.
-Often, there would be a need to visit a dentist to check if mouth guard is required.
+Physiotherapy and other treatment for TMJ requires postgraduate training, experience and a diverse approach.
+Your physiotherapist or other practitioner may choose a number of treatment techniques including manual therapy, IMS, acupuncture and specific exercise.
+Often, there would be a need to visit a dentist to have an assessment there and check if mouth guard would be helpful.

 TMJ Do’s and Don’ts